udacity/create-your-own-adventure/english/doughnut/doughnut.md

-Oh no, we are out of donuts. :(
+Oh no, we are out of doughnuts. :(